 Extrovert: If sharing your endless energy is what keeps you going, consider vehicles that capture your personality, such as videos, public speaking, webinars, and workshops.
 Share your videos on platforms that allow you to engage with your audience and enroll them in your brand like Facebook, Instagram, YouTube, and Snapchat.

 Tribal: since you generate leads or sales by creating a relationship or affinity with your customers consider joining groups in different places, whether online or offline: Facebook, LinkedIn, and various fora or associations.
 Help out with causes you care about so that you’re quickly connecting with like-minded people in structured and meaningful ways.
 Evaluate building joint ventures with complementary brands.
 This combination of brands and personalities is the ideal way for you to grow your business.

 Person-to-person: inspiring your customers and touch their lives is a pillar of your strategy.
 Build relationships with your target customers by listening, storytelling, and sharing experiences with them.

 Referral marketing is also a good fit for you, as it works on word of mouth, and this is the ultimate person-to-person form of marketing.
 Social media are great amplifiers for your message, and while you may not like them, you need to consider them in your strategy.

 Pro automation: Nothing wrong to leverage on automation to spread your message.
 Efficient people manage to be so by, well, automating processes and repetitive tasks.
 Just be watchful, tools aren’t magical, and you may end up missing the connection and become unable to truly and accurately understand customers and address their issues.

 When you choose an online marketing strategy that respects your style, your efforts will have an enjoyable feeling that will render your marketing almost effortless, and they will get you real results.

-This blog was originally published in Business Fit Magazine Jan/Feb 2018
+Originally published as guest post in Business Fit Magazine Jan/Feb 2018